-Like Ernesto, Lucy, and George, they refused to give up.
+Like Ernesto, Lucy and George refused to give up.
 They won because they would not allow themselves to become immobilized by setbacks.

 They won because they believed a better day was lurking around the corner.

-Like Ernesto, Lucy, and George, they shared an important understanding about life’s many challenges:
+Like Ernesto, Lucy and George shared an important understanding about life’s many challenges:

 “Persistent people begin their success where others end in failure.”